What is a bad credit score?

 Let’s use Experian as an example.
 A score between 0 – 279, is in the very poor range.
 This means will likely struggle to find a lender who will accept your application for a loan or credit.
 There are some lenders for whom a very poor financial history is not an issue, but you may find yourself paying a higher interest rate or only able to borrow a very small amount.

 Is there such a thing as a universal credit score?

 No, each Credit Reference Agency provides a different score and interprets information differently.
 But each of the scores you receive should sit in the same sort of area – a good score on Equifax should mean you have an equivalent “good” score on Experian, for example.

-A number of things factor into your credit score, but if it is be low or poor it could be down to these:
+A number of things factor into your credit score, but if it is low or poor it could be down to these issues:

 - Late or missed payments – A late or missed payment on an account in your name will be recorded on your credit report and impact the score you see.

 - Defaulted accounts – When an account remains in arrears for a certain length of time, the lender may report a default to the credit reference agencies.
 Defaults are listed for six years on your credit report and can have an impact until they are removed.